There’s so much to explore at the Museums on the Green, run by the Falmouth Historical Society.

 See how life has changed over the years through a self-guided tour of our exhibit.
 Discover a 1939 jukebox which can still play records on occasion, a lifeboat fixture from the luxury liner Andrea Doria, which sank off Nantucket in 1956, and a cannonball that might have been fired from the HMS Nimrod on Falmouth during the War of 1812.

-Outside the Conant House, there is a life-size outline of the whaleship Commodore Morris on the lawn.
+Outside the Conant House, there is a life-size outline of the whaleship Commodore Morris painted on the lawn.
 The 108-foot long ship made five whaling voyages from Falmouth between 1841 and 1864.
 Look for the 60-foot line marking the length of a typical sperm whale!
 The nearby trypots were used on the ship’s deck for rendering whale blubber into oil.